data61/gnaf/gnaf-indexer/README.md

 ## Configuration

-Configuration is in `src/main/resources/application.conf` and most settings can be overriden with environment variables (the dburl can also be set with a command line option).
+Indexer configuration is in [application.conf](src/main/resources/application.conf) and most settings can be overriden with environment variables (the dburl can also be set with a command line option).

 ## Create Index